derekl-beep/stackedit-notes/Coding-interview-questions.md

 ## Linked List

+### Singly linked list

+- Delete the last element
-- Reverse a singly linked list
+- Reverse the list
+- Get the k-th element from the end
+- Get the middle element

+### Doubly linked list
 - Reverse a doubly linked list
--

 ## Hash Table